vasalis/TeamsRecordingBotAndAzureCongitiveServicesAtWork/Readme.md

 3. Cosmos db as persistance layer

 # Current state
-1. Adding Application Insights to all componets (Bot, Azure Functions, UI / Teams Tab)
+1. Adding Teams **meeting** tab with side panel functionallity.
 2. First version of Infrastructure as code is there.
 There are a few things to improve:
-   1. Updating properly with a new version of the bot.
-Currently it uninstalls the bot and then installs again.
-   2. Docker build takes a long time.
+   1. Docker build takes a long time.
 Probably by using the Azure Container Instance for building the image will save some time, as the windows file layers can be persisted there - where this is not possible on the hosted GitHub agent.
 Working on Infrastructure as code, in order to deploy everything automatically [see here](https://github.com/vasalis/TeamsRecordingBotAndAzureCongitiveServicesAtWork/tree/master/03_IaC/00_AzureCLI)

 # Disclaimer